-Large, Established, Profitable Flower Shop
+Profitable Flower Shop in Great Location

-The business, which records more than $100,000 of annual SDE (seller’s discretionary earnings - the normalized cash flow available to pay an owner-operator and service debt), is being offered for just $215,000, an attractive 2.1x multiple of SDE. $40,000 (cost basis) of salable inventory is additional.
-The purchase price includes: (1) all furniture and fixtures; (2) a user friendly and very functional POS system; (3) an impressive and very active website; and (4) two delivery vehicles.
+The business, which records $130,000 of average, annual SDE (sellers discretionary earnings - the normalized, historical cash flow available to pay an owner-operator and service debt), is being offered for $275,000, an attractive 2.0x multiple of SDE.
+Approximately $35,000 (cost basis) of salable inventory is included in the sale price.
+The purchase price includes: (1) all furniture and fixtures; (2) a user friendly and very functional POS system; (3) all inventory; (4) an impressive and very active website; and (5) two delivery vehicles.
 In addition, to expedite a timely sale, a meaningful seller note will be available for a qualified buyer.
 Finally, this well-established business has solid, professionally prepared financial statements which should ease the due diligence process.

 Meaningful internet sales generated through the company’s website exploded to nearly 90% of total revenues during the Covid-19 shutdown.
 In the aftermath, internet sales have stabilized at a very impressive 30% of total sales.
 As a result, the business, through eight months of 2021 is tracking a record year with respect to both sales and SDE.
 The seller feels there are tremendous growth opportunities by expanding online presence, increasing store hours, and possibly expanding the home decor lines (which currently account for only a modest 10% of sales).

 A solid buyer with a 15% ($40,000) down payment should qualify for both $40,000 of seller paper and a $195,000 SBA bank loan.
 Debt service for the two loans combined would approximate $30,000 annually leaving $100,000 for the buyer to pay himself and/or for other discretionary uses of the $100,000 of free cash flow.